dragonis41/cppTermColor/README.md

 # cppTermColor
-with with simple librairie you can make colored text in a terminal in c++
+With this simple library you can make colored text or background in a terminal in c++

 example: